stocchi/speedrun-notes/blue/cea/README.md

 <img align="right" src="https://i.imgur.com/K7m7zHK.png">

 Corner bonk to the right of the bottom ladder for encounters.
+Hop on bike after the first

 In your first unneeded encounter LG for **Magikarp**: